1 year, 3 months ago #235441Juliana SihParticipant

 Wow!
 What an experience, I felt all the emotions as I read through this.
 Thanks for sharing <3 I really get that you found the light at the end of the tunnel and are shifting. #win!

 I love you!
-Thanks for choosing to be here and for caring deeply for each of us.11 months, 3 weeks ago #235399Brittany CottonParticipant
+Thanks for choosing to be here and for caring deeply for each of us.1 year, 3 months ago #235399Brittany CottonParticipant

 Sabs- holy moly.
 You captured the essence of that experience with your pup so well.
 I think we can all relate in some way, whether its kids or dogs, or something!
 Honestly this could be a short story.

 As everyone else has already said, we love you.
 You give us so much no matter how you show up.
 Even when spikey!
 For reals.
-You are a gift and we aren’t going anywhere!11 months, 3 weeks ago #235390Jeff MillerParticipant
+You are a gift and we aren’t going anywhere!1 year, 3 months ago #235390Jeff MillerParticipant

 That you so much for sharing Sabs!
 So wonderful to really see you and your amazing vulnerability here.
 We love you and are here for you and with you.
-You are an amazing human being and a privilege to call teammate and friend.11 months, 3 weeks ago #235333Tiffany TurnerParticipant
+You are an amazing human being and a privilege to call teammate and friend.1 year, 3 months ago #235333Tiffany TurnerParticipant

 Sabs the last few paragraphs of this were both heart wrenching, and gorgeous.
 I’m so happy for you to have this clearing, and that this awful experience with Shorty gave you access to it.
 I’m so proud of us for the work we’ve done together this year.
 You and I have created so much relationship, and it wasn’t predictable.
 Thanks for giving me grace, and giving yourself grace.
-We love you so much, and we’re so a demand for the gorgeous power that you are.11 months, 3 weeks ago #235285NicholeParticipant
+We love you so much, and we’re so a demand for the gorgeous power that you are.1 year, 3 months ago #235285NicholeParticipant

 Sabrina, thanks for writing this post.
 I relate to it a lot.
 The event you described with Shorty is exactly the type of thing that created all of our SMs in the first place.
 Times when we were feeling terrified, threatened, like we might lose something we love.